liv-iz/tdf/Design Journal.md

 and one for the PID subprocess flowchart:
 ![alt text](<images/week 7/Untitled (77).png>)

+So ultimately here are some other important things to note with the final code:

+Both cores need to share information but this creates a problem: what if Core 0 is writing new song information at the exact moment Core 1 is reading it?
+You'd get corrupted, nonsensical data.
+The solution is a mutex (mutual exclusion lock).
+Before either core reads or writes shared variables, it locks  the mutex, does its work, then unlockes the mutex.
+This ensures the cores never interfere with each other's data access.

+When spotify returns valid playback data and music is playing, the system checks if it's a new song.
+If the track ID has changed, it resets everything: clears the encoder count, resets PID variables, records the song duration and start time, and activates the motor.
+As I mentioned briefly, Network and API errors happen and the code doesn't immediately stop the motor on a single failed check, it waits 5 mins (the grace period).

 In the future, I would like to try this again with a different microcontroller and see if I could get it to work.
 Additionally, instead of doing position control based on time passed clculated by comparing the length of the song to when it started, I would like to get the song's progress in real time and adjust the control accordingly.
 Moreover, I would like to allow the user to pause and play the song and have the thing keep going.
 Finally, I would like to consider edge cases where the user skips a song halfway through for example.
 But for now and given the time we had, I am very happy with the outcome and so amazed by how much I learned in such little time! t was scary and frustrating but in retrospect, I did learn a lot.